dojo/docs/dojo/xhrPut.rst

               dojo.byId("response2").innerHTML = "Message put.";
             },
             error: function(error){
               //We'll 404 in the demo, but that's okay.
-We don't have a 'postIt' service on the
+We don't have a 'putIt' service on the
               //docs server.
               dojo.byId("response2").innerHTML = "Message put.";
             }